Dr Mathew Pugh

 - MA1006 Foundations of Mathematics II

-- MA3900 Cyflwyniad i Addysgu Mathemateg mewn Ysgol Uwchradd (Welsh module - An Introduction to Teaching Mathematics in Secondary School)
+- MA3900 Cyflwyniad i Addysgu Mathemateg mewn Ysgol Uwchradd (Welsh medium module: An Introduction to Teaching Mathematics in Secondary School)

-- 2016/17: Ruth Cresswell (BSc project): Mathematics Outreach Activities for Primary School [jointly supervised with Federica Dragoni]
+- 2016/17: Ruth Cresswell (BSc project): Mathematics outreach activities for primary school [joint with Federica Dragoni]

-- 2015/16: Abigail Dowler (BSc project): Confidence, Engagement and Attainment in Mathematics [jointly supervised with Rob Wilson]
+- 2015/16: Abigail Dowler (BSc project): Confidence, engagement and attainment in mathematics [joint with Rob Wilson]

 - Stephen Moore (second supervisor, main supervisor David Evans) PhD: Non-Semisimple Planar Algebras

 - Claire Shelly (second supervisor, main supervisor David Evans) PhD 2013: Type III subfactors and planar algebras

 Most of my mathematics research has revolved around the theory of modular invariant partition functions for integrable statistical mechanical models associated to Lie groups and related constructions of braided subfactors or modular tensor categories.
 My early research focused on braided subfactors associated to the SU(3) modular invariants, although more recently I have focused on modular invariants for other rank two Lie groups, namely Sp(2), SO(5) and G2, and also non-connected groups such as the rank one Lie group SO(3).